Tiger Woods Fast Facts

 His father, Earl, nicknamed him "Tiger" after a South Vietnamese soldier with whom he had fought alongside during the Vietnam War.

-With 79 wins, he is ranked second for all-time victories, behind Sam Snead with 82 wins.
+With 80 PGA Tour wins, Woods is ranked second for all-time career victories, behind Sam Snead who has 82 wins.

-Timeline: 1978 - At the age of two, wins a putting contest with Bob Hope.
+1978 - At the age of 2, wins a putting contest with Bob Hope.
 The match was staged for the "Mike Douglas Show."

 1980 - Appears on the TV show "That's Incredible."

 1991 - Wins his first US Junior Amateur golf championship.
-Woods is the youngest winner ever.
+At 15 years of age, Woods was the youngest champion in history until 14-year-old Jim Liu broke his record in 2010.

 1992 - Wins his second US Junior Amateur golf championship.